 Step 4: Smart Paging File Location

-It is the partition that is allocated from disk space and managed automatically by the system in cases where the virtual memory is not sufficient for the guest operating system.
-You can change the storage location of the smart paging file from this window.
+The partition is allocated from disk space and managed automatically by the system in cases where the virtual memory is insufficient for the guest operating system.
+You can change the storage location of the intelligent paging file from this window.

 Step 5: Automatic Start Action

-You can automatically restart the virtual machine after the host system is booted, when the physical computer or host server restarts or automatically restarts from any error.
+You can automatically restart the virtual machine after the host system is booted when the physical computer or host server restarts or automatically restart from any error.

-Nothing: When the Hyper-V server restarts, it has no effect on the selected VM.
+- Nothing: When the Hyper-V server restarts, it does not affect the selected VM.

-Automatically start if it was running when the service stopped: If the VM was running before the Hyper-V server was shut down, the VM is automatically started when the server is turned back on.
+- Automatically start if it was running when the service stopped: If the VM was running before the Hyper-V server was shut down, the VM is automatically created when the server is turned back on.
 This option is most useful in test environments.

-Always start this virtual machine automatically: It enables the virtual machine to restart automatically according to the time specified in the Startup Delay value when the server is restarted.
-Virtual machines that run important services such as Active Directory and SQL Server used by corporate companies in the domain structure can be automatically restarted upon restart of the server, and a stable management order can be created.
+- Always start this virtual machine automatically: It enables it to restart automatically according to the time specified in the Startup Delay value when the server is restarted.
+Virtual machines that run essential services such as Active Directory and SQL Server used by corporate companies in the domain structure can be automatically renewed upon server restart, and a stable management order can be created.

-For example, if the Active Directory service is running on VM1, the AD service is guaranteed to be up and running immediately by restarting the host server using a 0-second startup delay.
-After AD service, 40-60 seconds startup delay can be specified for SQL Server running in VM2.
-This ensures that SQL Server automatically connects seamlessly with Active Directory services.
+For example, suppose the Active Directory service runs on VM1.
+In that case, the AD service is guaranteed to be up and running immediately by restarting the host server using a 0-second startup delay.
+After AD service, a 40-60 seconds startup delay can be specified for SQL Server running in VM2.
+It ensures that SQL Server automatically connects seamlessly with Active Directory services.